Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 ### Section 1: Introduction

-For our research project, we will be analyzing the fight songs of various college football teams in order to discover the patterns and similar characteristics between them.
-To be more specific, we will be looking at the fight songs of all 67 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC).
-Our dataset, which is fittingly titled “fight-songs”, is a part of the fivethirtyeight package in R. Each observation in the set represents a distinct Power 5 college football team.
-For each team (observation), the dataset features 23 observations (of which we are using 19, plus one of our own) which contain a wide range of information, mostly about the school’s fight song.
+In our research project, we will be analyzing the fight songs of various college football teams to discover the patterns (similarities/differences) between them.
+More specifically, we will be examining the fight songs of all 65 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC).
+Our dataset, which is fittingly titled `fight-songs`, is a part of the fivethirtyeight package in R. Each observation in the set represents a distinct Power 5 college football team.
+For each team (observation), the dataset features 23 variables (of which we are using 19, plus one of our own, for a total of 20), which contain a wide range of information, primarily concerning the school’s fight song.

-The variables are as follows: school (school name), conference (the school’s conference), song\_name (the song’s title), writers (the song’s author(s)), year (the year the song was written), student\_writer (whether or not the author was a student), official\_song (if the school counts the song as their official fight song), bpm (beats per minute), sec\_duration (duration of the song in seconds), fight (if the song mentions the word “fight”), number\_fights (number of times “fight” is mentioned), victory\_win\_won (if the song mentions any of the words “victory”, “win” or “won”), rah (if the song mentions the word “rah”), nonsense (if the song includes any non-word sounds), colors (if the song mentions the school’s colors), men (if the song mentions a group of men/boys), opponents (if the song mentions any opponents), spelling (if, during the song, anything is spelled out), trope\_count (total number of tropes –\> fight, rah, nonsense, colors, men, opponents and spelling), and finally, rank (the historic AP rank of the school’s football team).
+The variables are as follows: `school`, `conference`, `song_name`, `writers`, `year`, `student_writer`, `official_song`, `bpm`, `sec_duration`, `fight`, `number_fights`, `victory_win_won`, `rah`,
+`nonsense`, `colors`, `men`, `opponents`, `spelling`, `trope_count`, and finally, `rank`.
+Detailed explanations of each variable are located in the codebook.

-The data was collected by looking at the lyrics of each song (as published by the school), metadata found about each song on Spotify, history about each song (as stated by the school) and information about each school’s conference, which can be easily found on the internet.
-We added the rank variable to the dataset in Excel, and we found the data from the Associated Press’ historic rankings of every single college football team in the country, which was released last year.
+The data was collected by looking at the lyrics of each song (as published by the school), metadata about each fight song on Spotify, history about each song (as stated by the school), and information about each school’s conference, which is easily accessible on the Internet.
+We added the `rank` variable to the dataset using Microsoft Excel, and we found this information from the Associated Press’s historic rankings of every college football team in the country, which was released last year.

-Through our analysis, we hope to see if any characteristics between songs (duration, number of tropes, etc) are common within the conferences and across the entire set of observations.
-We added the rank variable because we were interested in seeing if higher-ranked (more successful) teams had any commonalities between their respective fight songs, as well.
+By means of our analysis, we hope to determine if any characteristics of fight songs (duration, number of tropes, etc.) are exclusive to particular college football conferences, or rather if songs have universal traits across the entire set of observations (all 65 colleges considered).
+We will utilize the `rank` variable to form connections between the performances of certain college football teams and their respective fight songs.
+For example, we may be better equipped to formulate conclusions about the similarities in the fight songs of higher-ranked (more successful) teams due to the addition of this new variable.

 ### Section 2: Exploratory data analysis